 There are specific rules laid down by the Local Trust about how the Partnership should be structured.
 The Partnership must meet the following membership criteria:

 To comply with these requirements, the Steering Group nominated a list of people, and elections took place at the launch event.
-The Partnership currently comprises the following:
+The Partnership currently hold an Annual General Meeting to elect the officers.

 As well as being elected chair of the Heath Big Local, Mary is also a school governor at St Mary’s School in Uttoxeter.
 She also runs the InsideOuters youth group and organises the cookery and craft at a holiday play scheme.
 She also helps at other groups including Rainbows and a local toddler group.